Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

+\begin{proof} To find the regions $\mathcal{A}$, we first compute the extended compressed quadtree $\Q$.
+As described in \cref{sec:more_prelims}, this takes $O(n \log n)$ time.

-To find the set \(S_1(A)\), recall that a site \(t\) can only lie in the set \(S_1(A)\) for a region defined by a canonical path that contains a cell in \(N(t)\).
-The sets \(S_1(S)\) we can now be found as follows.
-For each site \(t\in S\), compute the cells in \(N(t)\) and for each such cell \(\rho\) find the heavy path \(R\) containing it.
-In the binary search tree defined on \(R\), follow the search path for \(\rho\) and for each canonical path defined along this search path explicitly find the region containing \(t\) and check if the distance condition holds.
+After that, we need $O(n)$ additional time to find the heavy paths in $\Q$, by \Cref{lem:heavypath:constr} of \cref{lem:heavypath}.
+It also takes $O(n)$ time to compute the biased binary search trees over the heavy paths by standard techniques\cite{Bent1985BiasedST}.
+This gives us the set of regions $\mathcal{A}$.
+To find the sets $S_1(A)$, recall that a site $t$ can only belong to the set $S_1(A)$ for a region defined by a canonical path that contains a cell in $N(t)$.
+Therefore the sets $S_1(S)$ can be found as follows: for each site $t \in S$, find the cells in $N(t)$, and for each $\rho \in N(t)$, find the heavy path $R$ that contains it.
+In the biased binary search tree defined on $R$, follow the search path for $\rho$ and for each canonical path along this search path, explicitly find the region containing $t$, and check if the distance condition (condition (iii) for the set \(S_1(A)\)) holds.
+A naive implementation of this step takes $O\left(n\log n\right)$ time, which is fast enough for our purposes.